pknielski/pknielski.github.io/_posts/2019-05-11-howtofillings.md

 ![choppedfilling](/assets/images/choppedfilling_Fotor.jpg)

-Arizona Dreaming
+Here is the seasoning blend I use- Arizona Dreaming by Penzey's.
+If you don't know them, you should check them out.
+Awesome spices and strong values. penzeys.com

 ![arizona](/assets/images/arizonadreaming_Fotor.jpg)

 Here is the pork in the pan with the onions and seasonings.
+This is what it looks like around the time you first put it all in the pan.

 ![porkfilling](/assets/images/tacofillingpork_Fotor.jpg)

 Cook it over medium low heat.
 Turn it down if your onions start to get dark brown; you want to cook the onions slow enough that they turn translucent.
 Then you can crisp them up a bit.

-Not done (pork)
+This pork is not done (well, not like I like it; it is certainly done, as you cooked it yesterday, or the day before, or whatever)

 ![notdone](/assets/images/porkfillingnotdone_Fotor.jpg)

-Done (chicken)
+This is how I like my filling-crispy-ish onions, browned meat.
+This is chicken breast.

 ![done](/assets/images/chickenfillingdone_Fotor.jpg)